 is to provide 24-hour crisis intervention, advocacy, and education to victims of crime and trauma and the professional community who serves this population.

 In 1972, help was non-existent for crime and trauma victims.
 In response to their overwhelming needs, Captain John Cunningham, Stella Long, the late Richard Kinsinger, and Robert Denton came together to form Victim Assistance Program.
 Formalizing services in 1974, under the leadership of Robert Denton, Victim Assistance Program pioneered comprehensive services from the crime scene through the criminal justice system, in a unique collaboration with the police, prosecutors, and the courts.
 Today, that tradition continues, and our community relationships allow Victim Assistance Program to help thousands of individuals transition from hardship to healing each year.
 Click here for our expanded history.

 At Victim Assistance Program we empower our community to restore lives impacted by crisis, violence, and tragedy.
-We help over 6,000 individuals each year through crisis intervention, advocacy, and education to both victims and to those in the professional community who assist them.
+We help thousands of individuals and families each year through crisis intervention, advocacy, and education to both victims and to those in the professional community who assist them.